 at Southside Commons

-For the new Expand Upon series of staged readings, Mirror Stage commissions two local playwrights to each develop a short play responding to a community-selected theme, using the same multi- generational, multi-racial cast.
-For the second round of Expand Upon, the community selected the theme Incarceration/Prison Industrial Complex.
-Mirror Stage commissioned Alma Davenport and Stacy D. Flood to each write a piece featuring Rick Dupree, Anasofia Gallegos, Tim Hyland, Adria LaMorticella, Pablo Lopez, Corey Spruill, and Benjamin Symons.
+For the Expand Upon series of staged readings, Mirror Stage commissions two local playwrights to each develop a short play responding to a community-selected theme, using the same multi- generational, multi-racial cast.
+For the second round of Expand Upon, the community selected the theme Incarceration.
+Mirror Stage commissioned Alma Davenport and Stacy D. Flood to each write a piece featuring David Drummond, Rick Dupree, Elena Flory-Barnes, Adria LaMorticella, Pablo Lopez, Corey Spruill, and Benjamin Symons.

 Theatre That Gets People Talking, Mirror Stage’s innovative staged reading series have been engaging the community in examining and discussing topical issues from different perspectives since 2004.
 Presented without costumes or sets, the emphasis on the text encourages audiences to create their own imagined world inhabited by the play’s characters, increasing empathy and expanding awareness.
 Following every performance, a moderated discussion with the audience and artists explores the issues raised in more depth.